Chatanga/Girino/README.md

 ```

 The firmware is uploaded directly into the MCU (an ATmega328P by the way), without bootloader.
-As such, it will reduces the initialization which could matter.
+As such, it will reduces the initialization time (which could matter).